paritytech/polkadot/README.md

 # Add the repository and enable it
 dnf config-manager --add-repo https://releases.parity.io/rpm/polkadot.repo dnf config-manager --set-enabled polkadot
-# Install polkadot (You may have to confirm the import of the GPG key)
+# Install polkadot (You may have to confirm the import of the GPG key, which
+# should have the following fingerprint: 9D4B2B6EB8F97156D19669A9FF0812D491B96798
 dnf install polkadot
 ```